oss/shrunk/backend/doc/backend_tutorial.rst

 --------------
 Don't forget to import the GeoIP database.

+(Note for MacOs users: After the Catalina update, you can no longer write to root directory using command line (meaning you cannot mkdir /usr/share/GeoIp).
+Instead you can go to config.py and set GEOLITE_PATH to where the GeoLite2-City.mmdb is currently located on your local computer.)

 Be sure to create your own config file.

 Don't forget to restore a copy of the database.